rafaelbenetti/csharp-threads/README.md

 Learn how to use threads in c#.

 ## Threads
+ - Is a lower-level concept when you start a new one it will be a separeted thread.
  - Even using virtualization CPU core, at the end of the day, the threads are just running in the same single CPU core.
- - Threads allocates a bit more of memory.
+ - Doesn't executes in the thread pool.
+ - Each thread you have consumes an amount of memory for its stack.
+ - And adds additional CPU overhead as the processor context-switch between threads.
+ - Operations: you can Abort() or Suspend() or Resume()
  - Do not block threads!
 Because if you are using thread pool it is going to create more and more threads.

  ## Threads in background vs foreground